tonyfujs/r_workshop/README.md

 ## Workshop
 ### Programming = Magic
-Live demo
-By the end of the workshop we will have built those functions
+Live demo: Create files (create_data function) and visualizations (plot_data) in real time By the end of the workshop you will build similar functions

+What are we going to do in this workshop?
+- Describe data analysis workflow: One workshop for each stage
+- Use a toy example to describe how we can implement and streamline this workflow with R
+- Along the way we will review some of R core concepts and building blocks.

 ### Intro to Rstudio & Package
 R = language